Carlos Arias Navarro

-Carlos Arias Navarro, 1st Marquis of Arias-Navarro (11 December 1908 – 27 November 1989) was one of the best-known Spanish politicians during the Francoist regime.
+Carlos Arias Navarro, 1st Marquis of Arias Navarro (11 December 1908 – 27 November 1989) was the Prime Minister of Spain during the final years of the Francoist dictatorship and the beginning of the Spanish transition to democracy.

-Arias Navarro was a moderate leader in the last phase of Francoism and the beginning of the transition to democracy.
-However, he had been a hardline politician and involved in the White Terror by signing thousands of death warrants during the dismantling of the Spanish Republic.
+Arias Navarro was a hardline politician and was involved in the White Terror, having signed thousands of death warrants during the dismantling of the Spanish Republic.
+Later, he was a more moderate leader during his premiership.

 Early life

 Arias Navarro was born in Madrid on 11 December 1908.
 He served in the Ministry of Justice since 1929 as attorney in Málaga and Madrid.